tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/56_Understanding_Psychodynamic_Collapse.md

 ### Article 3

-**SEO-Optimized Title:** Quantum Mindfulness: A New Framework for Mastering Your Mind and Shaping Your Personal Reality
+ Quantum Mindfulness: A New Framework for Mastering Your Mind and Shaping Your Personal Reality

 **Article Body:**